-The entry into the water shall in all cases be vertical, not twisted, with the body straight, the feet together, and the toes pointed.

-8.6.2 When the entry is short or over, twisted or the body not straight, the feet not together, and the toes not pointed, each judge shall deduct according to their opinion.

-In head first entries, the arms shall be stretched beyond the head and in line with the body, with the hands close together.
-If one or both arms are held below the head on entry, the judge may award up to 4 1⁄2 points, notwithstanding that the Referee has not declared a maximum award of 4 1⁄2.

-In feet first entries, the arms shall be close to the body with no bending at the elbows.
-If one or both arms are held beyond the head on entry, the judge may award up to 4 % points, notwithstanding that the Referee has not declared a maximum award of 4 %.

-Other than as provided in Rules IV.8.6.3 and IV.8.6.4, when the arms are not in the correct position in either the head first or feet first entry, each judge shall deduct from $\frac{1}{2}$ to 2 points, according to their opinion.

-When at the entry a twist is greater or less than that announced by 90 degrees or more, the judge may award zero (0) points, notwithstanding that the Referee has not declared it to be a failed dive.

-The dive is considered to have been completed when the whole of the body is completely under the surface of the water.
+- 8.6.1 The entry into the water shall in all cases be vertical, not twisted, with the body straight, the feet together, and the toes pointed. - 8.6.2 When the entry is short or over, twisted or the body not straight, the feet not together, and the toes not pointed, each judge shall deduct according to their opinion. - 8.6.3 In head first entries, the arms shall be stretched beyond the head and in line with the body, with the hands close together.
+If one or both arms are held below the head on entry, the judge may award up to 4 1⁄2 points, notwithstanding that the Referee has not declared a maximum award of 4 1⁄2. - 8.6.4 In feet first entries, the arms shall be close to the body with no bending at the elbows.
+If one or both arms are held beyond the head on entry, the judge may award up to 4 1⁄2 points, notwithstanding that the Referee has not declared a maximum award of 4 1⁄2. - 8.6.5 Other than as provided in Rules IV.8.6.3 and IV.8.6.4, when the arms are not in the correct position in either the head first or feet first entry, each judge shall deduct from 1⁄2 to 2 points, according to their opinion. - 8.6.6 When at the entry a twist is greater or less than that announced by 90 degrees or more, the judge may award zero (O) points, notwithstanding that the Referee has not declared it to be a failed dive. - 8.6.7 The dive is considered to have been completed when the whole of the body is completely under the surface of the water.

-REFEREEING AND JUDGING SYNCHRONISED DIVING
+9 REFEREING AND JUDGING SYNCHRONISED DIVING

-Synchronised diving is judged by the execution of the individual dives and the synchronisation of the divers.

-The rules for judging individual diving shall apply to the execution of dives in synchronised diving, except that where one or both divers perform a dive of a different number or position, other than that announced, the Referee shall declare it a failed dive.

-9.3 When judging the synchronisation of the dives, the overall impression of the synchronisation of the dives must be taken into account.

-The factors to be considered in judging synchronised diving are:

-- the starting position, the approach and the take-off, including the similarity of the height, - the coordinated timing of the movements during the flight, - the similarity of the vertical angles of the entries, - the comparative distance from the springboard or platform of the entry, - the coordinated timing of the entries.
+- 9.1 Synchronised diving is judged by the execution of the individual dives and the synchronisation of the divers. - 9.2 The rules for judging individual diving shall apply to the execution of dives in synchronised diving, except that where one or both divers perform a dive of a different number or position, other than that announced, the Referee shall declare it a failed dive. - 9.3 When judging the synchronisation of the dives, the overall impression of the synchronisation of the dives must be taken into account. - The factors to be considered in judging synchronised diving are: - the starting position, the approach and the take-off, including the similarity of the height, - the coordinated timing of the movements during the flight, - the similarity of the vertical angles of the entries, - the comparative distance from the springboard or platform of the entry, - the coordinated timing of the entries. - 9.5 If either diver enters the surface of the water before the other diver leaves the springboard or platform, the Referee shall declare it a failed dive. - 9.6 The Referee shall declare a two-point deduction from all judges when there is a re-start by one or both divers. - 9.7 The execution judges must not be influenced by any factor other than the technique and execution of the dive, not both dives, nor the synchronisation of the divers.